ryncmrfrd/pageination/readme.md

 ### Usage

 The only file required in order to use `pageination.js` is the `pageination-3.1.1.min.js` javascript file.
-There aren't any CDNs currently serving `pageination.js`, so it must be downloaded from [here](https://github.com/ryncmrfrd/pageination/blob/master/dist/3.1.0/pageination-3.1.0.min.js).
-Otherwise, you can use the production, non-minified version [here](https://github.com/ryncmrfrd/pageination/blob/master/dist/3.1.0/pageination-3.1.0.js), and explore the CSS (which is automatically injected by the Javascript file), [here](https://github.com/ryncmrfrd/pageination/blob/master/dist/3.1.0/pageination-3.1.0.min.js).
+There aren't any CDNs currently serving these files, so it has to be downloaded from [Github](https://github.com/ryncmrfrd/pageination/blob/master/dist/3.1.0/pageination-3.1.0.min.js).
+Otherwise, you can use the development, non-minified version [here](https://github.com/ryncmrfrd/pageination/blob/master/dist/3.1.0/pageination-3.1.0.js), and explore the CSS (which is automatically injected by the Javascript file), [here](https://github.com/ryncmrfrd/pageination/blob/master/dist/3.1.0/pageination-3.1.0.min.js).

 The required HTML structure consists of a `<main>` tag wrapping the entire page, with `<section>` tags for each page.
 An example full HTML file can be seen below.